shervinafshar/Persian-HIG/PersianHIG_EN_Main4_Chapter2.md

 U+0643, U+0649, U+064A, U+0660 to U+0669, U+06AA, U+06C0 to U+06C2

-5.  **Filter the imported text to ensure that it conforms to ISIRI-6219 standard.**
+**Guideline 5: Filter the imported text to ensure that it conforms to ISIRI-6219 standard.**

-6.  **Any software with Persian user interface that performs text search and sort should properly support searching and sorting despite receiving text that is not fully ISIRI-6219 compliant.**
+**Rule 6: Any software with Persian user interface that performs text search and sort should properly support searching and sorting despite receiving text that is not fully ISIRI-6219 compliant.**

-\
-\

-#### .1.4.2.Calendar {.western dir="LTR"}
+#### 2.4.2.
+Calendar

 Another important issue in properly supporting Persian locale is the proper support for official calendars of the Islamic Republic of Iran.
 This is the area that creates the most amount of work for developers.
 The reason is that the calendar requirement in Iran is not very common in other well known regions of the world.
 Iran is one of the very few countries where the calendar used for business and official operations is not Gregorian.